-A beautiful of a Harley cafe racer
+A beautiful Harley cafe racer

 We haven’t featured too many Harleys here on The Bullitt but a few quick favorites come to mind; Icon1000’s Iron Lung, Deus Ex Machina’s American, or Noise Cycle’s ’52 Panhead.
 We figured it’d been long enough since we featured one, so when the guys at Get Lowered Cycles submitted their cafe’d Sportster to us, we were happy to share.